Marley Hill: Sport, leisure, transport and amenities

 The village is served by several bus routes, with Go North East service 6 connecting it with Newcastle via Whickham and the MetroCentre, and Durham via a change at Stanley.
 This service is replaced by service 6A on evenings and Sundays.
 Prior to the introduction of the 6 and 6A, connections to the MetroCentre were via services 43 and 44, which also provided a direct route to Durham.
 Services X70 and X71 from Consett also serve the village, reaching Newcastle via Gateshead.
 Service 70 originally replaced these two services on evenings and Sundays, but has been discontinued, with service X71 now running seven days a week.
 Prior to the opening of the new transport interchange at the Metrocentre (which saw a number of services that reached Newcastle via Dunston Bank or Lobley Hill and Gateshead replaced by routes using the new facility) and Go North East's introduction of branded routes in 2004, stops in the village were served for many years by services 705-8, X36, 794, 933 and 770.
 The latter featured on the "100 Years of British Buses" series of stamps issued by Royal Mail in 2001.
 The only services which survived this change were services 933, which is a twice daily works service between Rowlands Gill and the Team Valley Trading Estate, and service 794 between Stanley and the government office complex at Longbenton: these run through the village in the morning, with a return journey in the evening.
-Although the Department of Social Security technically ceased to exist in 2001 (with the site now being jointly occupied by its replacement, the Department for Work & Pensions and HM Revenue & Customs (HMRC), it is still stated as "DSS Longbenton" on the timetable.
+Although the Department of Social Security technically ceased to exist in 2001 (with the site now being jointly occupied by its replacement, the Department for Work and Pensions and HM Revenue and Customs (HMRC), it is still stated as "DSS Longbenton" on the timetable.
 As of August 2011, this service continues to Balliol Business Park, where HMRC have more offices.
 There are three bus stops for Newcastle-bound services: one near Longfield Farm, one opposite the allotments, and one at the bottom of Church Street, by the aged miner's cottages.
 There were four on the opposite side of the road, one outside the church, one opposite the shop, one outside the school and one near the farm.
 Both stops near the farm are seldom used due to their isolated location, and the stop outside the school became redundant with the closure of the school.
 The busy nature of the road necessitated a crossing patrol for the children, and a Lollipop lady was stationed near the shop.
 This also became unnecessary after the school closed.